MahirFaisal08/MetaGuardFS/README.md

 This project demonstrates how journaling can preserve file system integrity by first logging metadata updates to a dedicated journal before applying them to their actual disk locations.

 ---
+## Features
+- Metadata journaling for crash consistency
+- Safe recovery and atomic metadata updates
+- Two journaling operations: `create` and `install`
+- Journal header with magic number & used bytes tracking
+- COMMIT record for transaction sealing
+- Journal replay and checkpointing
+- Multiple validation and consistency checks

+---